Customer Engagement Dashboard: Which Metrics to Track and How to Create One

 Customer loyalty and support metrics help you see how loyal and satisfied your users are and how likely they are to make repeat purchases.
 Armed with this data, it becomes easier to prevent churn and improve the overall customer experience.

-• Net Promoter Score (NPS): NPS is an 11-point scale that asks customers how likely they are to recommend you to friends.
-Customers that score you a 9 or 10 are called promoters, and they’re the most likely to remain loyal.
+- Net Promoter Score (NPS): NPS is an 11-point scale that asks customers how likely they are to recommend you to friends.
+Customers who score you a 9 or 10 are called promoters, and they’re the most likely to remain loyal.

 Customer funnel metrics